mikedidomizio/docker-s3-cron-backup/README.md

 [:star: Docker Hub](https://hub.docker.com/r/peterrus/s3-cron-backup/)
 [:star: Github](https://github.com/peterrus/docker-s3-cron-backup)

+> [!NOTE]
+> This is a fork.
+The instructions will tell you to pull the Docker Hub image.
+To get the changes from this fork you'll need to clone the repo and build the image locally.

 ## What is it?
 A modest little container image that periodically backups any volume mounted to `/data` to S3-compatible storage in the form of a timestamped, gzipped, tarball.
 By default this container is configured to work with Amazon S3 but it should work with most S3-backends.